Even a pretzel factory in Northern Kentucky couldn’t escape the COVID-19 pandemic.

 Then Baker learned about a Small Business Recovery Grant for Minority-, Women- and Veteran-Owned Businesses, a collaboration between Duke Energy and the Northern Kentucky Chamber of Commerce Foundation.
 Close to 85 percent of the chamber members are small businesses, said Leisa Mulcahy, managing director of GROW NKY and vice president of Workforce for the Northern Kentucky Chamber of Commerce.

 Yankee Doodle Deli applied for the $5,000 grant and received one of the 17 awards.
 Recipients received a monetary award and a one-year membership to the Northern Kentucky Chamber of Commerce.
 Baker used the grant to hire a consultant to improve her marketing.
-She upgraded her website, added professional images and created a 90-second animated video.
+She upgraded her website, added professional images and created an animated video.

 “Minority-, female- and veteran-owned small businesses have been disproportionately affected by the pandemic, facing a 45 percent failure rate," said Amy Spiller, president of Duke Energy Ohio and Kentucky.
 “The recovery grants allowed us to demonstrate our commitment to these small businesses that are the backbone of the communities we serve.”